Simi Fehoko: College career

 After a two-year LDS mission in Seoul, Korea, Fehoko began his freshman season in 2018.
 He played in the last 4 games as a backup, making one reception for 6 yards.

 As a sophomore, he appeared in 12 games with one start.
 He registered 24 receptions for 566 yards (fourth on the team), a 23.58-yard average per reception (school record) and 6 receiving touchdowns (second on the team).
 He had 3 receptions for 97 receiving yards and 2 touchdowns against the University of Arizona.
 He made 3 receptions for 92 yard and 2 touchdowns against Washington State University.

 As a junior in 2020, the football season was reduced to 6 games due to the COVID-19 pandemic.
 He played in all 6 games with 5 starts, leading the team with 37 receptions for 574 yards, a 15.5-yard average per reception and 3 touchdowns, while being named to the All-Pac-12 First-team.
 He had 6 receptions for 100 yards against Oregon State University.
 He tallied 16 receptions (school record), 230 receiving yards (third in school history) and 3 receiving touchdowns in the double-overtime win over UCLA, 48-47.

-On August 28, 2020, he announced that he would forgo his senior season in order to enter the 2021 NFL Draft.
+On August 28, 2020, he announced that he would forgo his senior season in order to enter the 2021 NFL draft.
 He finished his college career with 62 receptions for 1,146 yards, an 18.5-yard average per reception (third in school history), 9 receiving touchdowns and 77% of his total receptions (48) resulted in either a first down or a touchdown.

 Professional career

+Dallas Cowboys

 Fehoko was selected by the Dallas Cowboys in the fifth round (179th overall) of the 2021 NFL Draft.
 He signed his four-year rookie contract on May 13, 2021.
+As a rookie, he appeared in 5 games, playing mainly on special teams, but did not record any stats.
+He was placed on Reserve/COVID-19 list for the fifteenth game against the Washington Commanders.
+He was declared inactive for the Wild Card playoff game.

-On October 15, 2022, Fehoko was placed on injured reserve.
+In 2022, he appeared in 5 games, making 5 receptions for 24 yards.
+He suffered a left shoulder injury in the fifth game against the Los Angeles Rams.
+On October 15, 2022, he was placed on injured reserve.

+In the 2023 preseason, he fell on the depth chart behind second-year player Jalen Tolbert and rookie Jalen Brooks.
+On August 29, 2023, he was waived.

+Pittsburgh Steelers

+On August 31, 2023, Fehoko was signed to the practice squad of the Pittsburgh Steelers.
+He was on the same team as his cousin, nose tackle Breiden Fehoko.